 Moreover, this analysis sheds further light on the issue whether differences in labor demand may explain the estimated Latin-effect.
 The idea is this: if unemployment differences are due to lower labor demand on the Latin side (because of job competition between migrants and natives or discrimination of Latin speaking Swiss-residents by all employers), this should show up in both exit channels.
-Firms are central both to jobs that job seekers locate themselves; and to jobs border.
+Firms are central both to jobs that job seekers locate themselves; and to jobs that caseworkers at the employment office mediate.
+In contrast, job seekers are clearly central in locating jobs themselves, but their search effort is less crucial for jobs mediated by the public employment office.
+These jobs are assigned by caseworkers and job seekers who refuse to apply for such a job run into the risk that their benefits might be withheld.
+Hence strong regional differences in the relative importance of exits to own-initiative jobs and exits to caseworkermediated jobs make us more confident that cultural differences in work norms drive observed differences in unemployment durations.